 We sponsor a 401(k) savings plan for our U.S. employees, whereby the employees can elect to make pre- or post-tax contributions, subject to certain limitations.
 We make matching contributions equal to 100% of the first 3% and 50% of the next 2% of an employee's contribution.
 Employee and company contributions are both immediately vested.
-Company matching contributions were approximately \$0.6 million, \$0.3 million, and \$0.0 million for the years 2021, 2020, and 2019, respectively.
+Company matching contributions were approximately \$0.7 million, \$0.6 million, and \$0.3 million for the years ending December 31, 2022, 2021, and 2020, respectively.